genderkit/genderkit/surgery-checklist.md

 {% include checklist checklist="sleeping" %}

-For **genital surgeries**, you might also want some of these:
+For **genital surgeries**, the following are also very useful to buy:

 {% include checklist checklist="genitalshopping" %}

-If you will need to **dilate** using an insertable medical device, you should also consider:
+If you will need to **dilate** using an insertable medical device, you should also consider buying:

 {% include checklist checklist="dilationshopping" %}

+For your **comfort** these might be helpful to you after many surgeries, but are not essential:

+{% include checklist checklist="comfort" %}